 Like I’ve mentioned before, the game uses the Virtual Theatre engine, which gave more independence to NPCs by programming specific routines and tasks independent of the players’ input.
 This creates a more realistic game world in terms of characters’ relations, portrayals and overall atmosphere.
-And yet, it isn’t hard to find specific NPCs when needed, mainly because the game world isn’t very big, despite being inside a city.
+And yet, it isn’t hard to find specific NPCs when needed, mainly because the game world isn’t that big, despite being inside a city.

 The humour is quite sarcastic, especially at the beginning.
 But as the story progresses, the tone gets more and more serious, but at least it doesn’t get as depressing as in The Dig.

-The point-and-click scheme is simple and intuitive, with the left mouse button for examining objects and the right mouse button to pick and/or use them.
-Usually the mouse buttons are mapped the other way around in most graphic adventures, but you won’t have any problems adapting to this particular control scheme.
+The point-and-click scheme is simple and intuitive, with the left mouse button for examining objects and the right mouse button to pick up and/or use them.
+Usually the mouse buttons are mapped the other way around in most graphic adventures, but you won’t have any problems adapting to this particular mouse scheme.